GMLC-TDC/helics-packaging/helics-pip/README.md

 # HELICS Python Interface
 [HELICS](https://github.com/GMLC-TDC/HELICS) is a cross-platform co-simulation framework that enables multiple simulation tools to exchange data and stay synchronized in time to create larger simulations.
 This is the Python wrapper for the C API provided by HELICS.
+If you're looking for the HELICS apps, see the [helics_apps](https://pypi.org/project/helics_apps/) pip package.

 ## Installation
 As a general recommendation if you are on an older system or version of Python, it is probably a good idea to